fastrgv/CoTerminalApps/README.md

 ===============================================================
-### seven, a2z
+### CoTerminal Seven, A2Z (c7.adb, caz.adb)

-seven is a flat representation of a 2x2x2 cube with one missing that allows sliding permutations.
+c7 is a flat representation of a 2x2x2 cube with one missing that allows sliding permutations.
 Here, the 8-1 elements are labelled 1..7.

-a2z is a flat representation of a 3x3x3 cube with one missing that allows sliding permutations.
+caz is a flat representation of a 3x3x3 cube with one missing that allows sliding permutations.
 The 27-1 elements are conveniently labelled with the english alphabet.

-Both the "a2z" and "seven" puzzles work the same:
+Both the "caz" and "c7" puzzles work the same:

 * note the original order, and blank location;
 * mix;